JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_2.md

 ## 1. Understanding Rotary Position Embeddings (RoPE)

-Before we delve into Su-scaled RoPE, let's first understand the basics of Rotary Position Embeddings.
+Before we delve into Su-scaled RoPE, let's first understand the basics of Rotary Position Embeddings (RoPE).

 RoPE is a technique that injects positional information into the model's token representations without adding extra tokens or increasing the model's parameter count.
 The key idea is to apply a rotation to each token's embedding based on its position in the sequence.